 This article may contain compensated links.
 Please read disclaimer for more info.

 France is filled with history, art, amazing cities, and quirky little towns that mingle the past with the present.
-It also has stunning sites like Mont Saint-Michel, a tidal island that’s just 1km off France’s north-western coast, in the Normandy region of France.
+It also has stunning sites like Mont Saint-Michel, a tidal island just 1km off France’s north-western coast in the Normandy region of France.

 The island is tiny and hosts an abbey built in the Gothic style dedicated to the archangel Saint-Michel.
 The island is home to less than a hundred people but has been an important pilgrimage site since Medieval times.

-Visiting Mont Saint-Michel is one of the best things to do in France, and it was inscribed on the UNESCO list of World Heritage Sites in 1979 because of its unique appearance and importance to the history of Christianity.
+Visiting Mont Saint-Michel is one of the best things to do in France.
+One of the most famous French landmarks, Mont Saint-Michel was inscribed on the UNESCO list of World Heritage Sites in 1979 because of its unique appearance and importance to the history of Christianity.

-So, if you’re looking for some unique experiences while you’re in France, here’s a quick guide to Mont Saint-Michel, France, with the list of the best things to do in Mont Saint-Michel, and our best tips.
+So, if you’re looking for some unique experiences while you’re in France, here’s a quick Mont Saint-Michel guide with the list of the best things to do in Mont Saint-Michel, how to get there, and our top tips.

 Mont Saint-Michel is open to visitors all year round.
 The island is busiest in the summer, which is in July and August.
 This is when you’ll enjoy longer days, better weather, and amazing light for taking pictures of the famous Mont Saint Michel abbey.

-However, if you’d prefer to explore the monument without the crowds and the serenity that such a sacred place deserves, then the best time to visit Mont Saint-Michel is in the low season.
+However, if you’d prefer to explore the monument without the crowds and the serenity that such a sacred place deserves, then the best time to visit Mont Saint-Michel is in the low season, from November to March.
 Just be aware that the weather is less predictable at this time of year, with shorter days, and everything closes at 5 pm, giving you less time to explore.

 Plan your Mont Saint Michel Visit with the Tides in Mind

-The area is known for its high tides, which let the abbey inaccessible for some hours and give Mont Saint-Michel a picturesque setting, like if it was floating above the water.
-For a unique trip to Mont Saint-Michel, Normandy, try to plan your visit during the highest tides for the most spectacular view of the island and the Mont Saint-Michel abbey – Click here to view the tides calendar around Mont Saint Michel.
+The area is known for its high tides, which make the abbey inaccessible for some hours and give Mont Saint-Michel a picturesque setting as if it was floating above the water.
+For a unique trip to Mont Saint-Michel, plan your visit during the highest tides for the most spectacular view of the island and the Mont Saint-Michel abbey – Click here to view the tides calendar around Mont Saint Michel.

 Best Hotels in and around Mont Saint-Michel

 To really enjoy the magical views and atmosphere that Mont Saint-Michel is famous for, you should stay at least one night on-site.
-This is a particularly good idea if you’re taking a trip from Paris, as it’s a four-hour trip one way from the famous capital and you won’t see much on a day trip.
+This is a particularly good idea if you’re taking a trip from Paris to Mont Saint-Michel, as it’s a four-hour trip one way from the famous capital and you won’t see much on a day trip.

-Staying overnight will also allow you to see the island and Mont Saint Michel Bay with the highest tides of that day, a truly spectacular and iconic sight.
-There are a number of atmospheric hotels in Mont Saint-Michel for you to choose from, and those within the walls are full of history.
+Staying overnight will also allow you to see the island and Mont Saint Michel Bay, with the highest tides of that day, a truly spectacular and iconic sight.
+There are several atmospheric hotels in Mont Saint-Michel for you to choose from, and those within the walls are full of history.

 How to Get to Mont Saint-Michel from Paris

 Getting to Mont Saint Michel is fairly simple, which is why it’s a popular stop on road trips around Normandy.
-If you choose to visit as part of a road trip, then make sure you arrive early in the morning so you can explore the Mont Saint-Michel inside without the crowds.
+If you choose to visit Mont Saint-Michel as part of a road trip, then make sure you arrive early in the morning, so you can explore the site without the crowds.

-You can also take public transportation or a tour bus to the city, but just be aware that you’ll be arriving at the same time as the crowds!
+You can also take public transportation or a Mont Saint-Michel tour, but just be aware that you’ll arrive at the same time as the crowds!

 TIP: this beautiful road trip in Britany ends in Mont Saint-Michel!

-Take a TGV from Paris’ Gare Montparnasse to Rennes, from where Keolis buses travel to Mont Saint-Michel up to four times a day (follow the signs “Exit North” and “Bus Station”).
+Take an early TGV from Paris’ Gare Montparnasse to Rennes.
+From Rennes, Keolis buses travel to Mont Saint-Michel up to four times a day (follow the signs “Exit North” and “Bus Station”).

-Once you arrive at the edge of the mainland, you can either take a free shuttle or walk across the 900 m long causeway (Pont Passerelle) that connects the mainland to the island.
+Once you arrive at the edge of the mainland, you can either take the shuttle or walk across the 900 meters long causeway (Pont Passerelle) that connects the mainland to the island.
 The shuttle will cost you €2 shuttle one way.

 3. Mont Saint-Michel By Guided Day Tour

 Taking a day tour is one of the easiest ways to travel to Mont Saint-Michel from Paris.
-Taking a tour like this top-rated Mont Saint-Michel day trip from Paris (14 hours) will make your travel quick, easy, and hassle-free.
+Guided tours like this top-rated Mont Saint-Michel day trip from Paris (14 hours) will make your travel quick, easy, and hassle-free.

 4. Paris – Mont Saint-Michel by Bike (Veloscénie)